naev/naev/docs/manual/sec/intro.md

 * `common.lua`: changes to the Lua language that are applied to all scripts.
 * `damagetype.xml`: monolithic file of damage types.
 TODO make a directory.
 * `difficulty.xml`: monolithic file of difficulty settings.
 TODO make a directory.
-* `faction.xml`: monolithic file of factions.
-TODO make a directory.
 * `intro`: the introduction text when starting a new game.
 * `landing.lua`: handles how spobs allow the player to land.
 TODO rewrite.
 * `loadscreen.lua`: renders the loading screen.